timveil-overops/oo-webhook-example/README.md

 ./mvnw spring-boot:run
 ```

-By default, this will start up the provided examples running on an embedded tomcat instance listening on port `8090`.
+By default, this will start up the provided examples running inside an embedded tomcat instance listening on port `8090`.
 This can be easily changed by modifying `application.properties`, etc.

-To begin receiving events, enable "Webhook" alerts on any OverOps view.
+To begin receiving events, enable "Webhook" alerts on any OverOps View.
 You should provide one of the following URL's to OverOps.

 ```
 http://<your host name or ip>:8090/wh/simple